Caltrans crews set to continue work on projects in the region

-Caltrans crews are scheduled to work on a number of road projects in the Mid-Valley.
+Work is set to continue on a number of Caltrans projects this coming week.

 Yuba County